starbucks32/hello-world/README.md

 # hello-world
-A repository demonstrating the basics of GitHub.
+A repository demonstrating the basics of GitHub, including branches, pull requests and issues.